valera-rozuvan-archive/angular2-es6-seed/README.md

 Upon completion, this command will output in the console coverage statistics, and will generate a folder `coverage` with nicely formated HTML coverage report.

-NOTE: Make sure that the simple HTTP server is running and is serving the application when you run the gulp coverage command.

 ### Linting JS code